If you’re like most businesses, SEO is a top priority. It’s one of the most cost-effective ways to drive qualified visitors and leads to your website.

 That means it’s up to you to ensure you’re doing all you can to boost it.

-Without further ado, here are the top 5 on-page tactics you can leverage to boost your SEO, and how to implement them in Sitecore.
+Without further ado, here are the top 5 on-page tactics you can leverage to boost your SEO, and how to implement them.

 1. Use keywords in your title tags and meta descriptions.